 The Coastline runs 363 miles from Astoria to Brookings.
 Vacationers from Seattle and Portland tend to occupy the northernmost stretch of the coast, but every part of Highway 1 is worth exploring.
 In fact, we love the Oregon Coast so much we consider it one of the 25 Best Things to do in the USA.

-The following is what we’ve decided are the top twenty things to do on the Oregon Coast.
+We think the following are the top 20 things to do on the Oregon Coast.